 Most of our gardeners were white-collar or skilled workers who owned their own homes in the new “suburban” developments just north of the City of Victoria boundary.
-These developments got going in the early 1910s land speculation boom.
+Circa 1909 onwards, there was a land development boom in Saanich.
 Former farmland was subdivided.
-The main developments in Saanich were: Cloverdale Estate, Gorge View Park and Garden City.
+Some of the new developments were Cloverdale Estate, Gorge View Park and Garden City.

 Other Saanich gardeners were Tom and Maude Hall, teachers from County Durham, England, who settled on Vancouver Island in 1913.
-Their first home was “Queen’s Grove” in Colquitz, Ward 4.
+Their first home was “Queen’s Grove” in Colquitz.
 During WWI, Tom was on overseas service and Maude was busy with the Women’s Institute, the Victorian Order of Nurses and the Red Cross but still found time for her garden.

 By using garden show prize lists and city directories, we can learn more about other members of the garden societies.

 Ward Two – President was William Carey, a B.C. government forest ranger and municipal councillor.
 Some members were Percy Abel, grocer; William O. Flight, motorman B.C.E.R.; Mrs. Tapscott, wife of Rev. Fred.
 T. Tapscott, Saanich Baptist Church; Mrs. J. Yates, wife of soldier on active service